Margaret Keane

-Margaret D. H. Keane (born Peggy Doris Hawkins, September 15, 1927 – June 26, 2022) was an American artist known for her paintings of subjects with big eyes.
+Margaret D. H. Keane (born Peggy Doris Hawkins; September 15, 1927 – June 26, 2022) was an American artist known for her paintings of subjects with big eyes.
 She mainly painted women, children, or animals in oil or mixed media.
 The work achieved commercial success through inexpensive reproductions on prints, plates, and cups.
-It has been critically acclaimed but also criticized as formulaic and cliché.
-The artwork was originally attributed to Keane's ex-husband, Walter Keane.
-After their divorce in the 1960s, Margaret soon claimed credit, which was established after a court "paint-off" in Hawaii.
+The artwork was originally attributed to Keane's then-husband, Walter Keane.
+Soon after their divorce in the 1960s, Margaret claimed credit, which was established after a courtroom "paint-off" in Hawaii, in which Walter refused to participate.

 A resurgence of interest in Margaret Keane's work followed the release of Tim Burton's 2014 biopic Big Eyes.
 She maintained a gallery in San Francisco which boasts "the largest collection of Margaret Keane's art in the entire world."
 In light of the great gulf between her work's popularity and its critical lampooning, she was sometimes referred to as the "Wayne Newton of the art world."

 Early life

-Peggy Doris Hawkins was born elder of the two children of David Hawkins and Jessie (McBurnett) Hawkins on September 15, 1927, in Nashville, Tennessee.
-When she was two, her eardrum was permanently damaged during a mastoid operation.
+Margaret Doris Hawkins was born elder of the two children of David Hawkins and Jessie (McBurnett) Hawkins on September 15, 1927, in Nashville, Tennessee.
+When she was two, one eardrum was permanently damaged during a mastoid operation.
 Unable to hear properly, she learned to watch the eyes of the person talking to her to understand them.
 She and her brother David studied in public schools.
-Keane started drawing as a child, and at age 10 she took classes at the Watkins Institute in Nashville.
-Keane painted her first oil painting of two little girls, one crying and one laughing, when she was 10 years old and gave the painting to her grandmother.
+Keane started drawing as a child and, at age 10, she took classes at the Watkins Institute in Nashville.
+When she was 10 years old, Keane painted her first oil portrait of two little girls, one crying and one laughing, and gave the painting to her grandmother.

-At age 18 she attended the Traphagen School Of Design in New York City for a year.
+At age 18, she attended the Traphagen School of Design in New York City for a year.
 She began work painting clothing and baby cribs in the 1950s until she finally began a career painting portraits.
 Early on, Margaret began experimenting in kitsch.
 She worked in both acrylic and oil-based paints, with the subject of her artwork limited to women, children, and familiar animals (cats, dogs, horses).